-More residents are pursuing fellowship each year, according to data from the National Resident Matching Program.
+More resident physicians are pursuing fellowship each year, according to data from the National Resident Matching Program.
 The decision to opt for additional training—in lieu of going straight into practice—is a personal one.
 It is also one that residents should consider early on in their training as they plot their career course.

-“The decision to pursue a fellowship is all about what you plan to do eventually,” said Dr. Lesnick, now an associate professor of emergency medicine at Vanderbilt University Medical Center.
+“The decision to pursue a fellowship is all about what you plan to do eventually,” said Dr. Lesnick, now an assistant professor of clinical emergency medicine at Vanderbilt University Medical Center.
 “For emergency medicine, you don’t need to do a fellowship.
 A lot of my friends who do orthopedic surgery, almost all of them subspecialized, whether they want to do hip or ankle or upper extremity [surgery], there are multiple chances for them to get additional training beyond residency and that’s sort of the standard for their specialty.

 Training longer will mean you have less time to maximize your income.
 When pondering fellowship, you should consider your potential income losses by extending training and the potential gains your additional training could yield.
 Dr. Lesnick noted that physicians are significantly behind the curve when it comes to savings relative to their peers who are typically working and saving some of their take-home pay during the time that doctors are accruing more debt in medical school.